-Scott Bonn, Ph.D. is an Associate Professor of Sociology and Criminology at Drew University, media commentator, public speaker and author.
+Scott Bonn, Ph.D. is a criminology professor, TV news commentator, public speaker and author.
 He is an expert on the behavior and the motivations of criminals.
 He offers insights into various types of crime, including white-collar, state crime, bullying, domestic violence, sexual assault and serial homicide.
 His expert commentary frequently appears in the popular news media.

 Emmy-winning TV host and best-selling author, Rita Cosby, says this about Dr. Bonn's new book: "Considered one of the world's top experts on criminal behavior, Scott Bonn has delivered a book which is so powerful and provocative, you cannot put it down.
 Indeed, through his diligent work and unparalleled access to these infamous killers who've committed some of the most horrific crimes of our day, he provides chilling and critical insight into these deviant and pathological criminal minds…and reveals the truth behind the headlines."